WE WELCOME YOU

 The Mekong Elephant Park is an eco-tourism project located on the banks of the Mekong, opposite the village of Pakbeng.
 Founded in 2008, elephants are of utmost importance to us, and their welfare is our main goal.

-We offer visitors the chance to discover the privileged role elephants play in Lao culture and why it is important to protect them.
-All money raised from visits and donations are used towards rescuing elephants, feed them, provide veterinary care as well as constructing land and infrastructure for them to live on.
+We offer visitors the chance to discover the privileged role elephants play in Lao culture and why it is so important to fight now to protect them before it’s too late.
+All money raised from visits and donations are used to rescue elephants, to feed them, provide veterinary care, provide land and construct infrastructure for them to live correctly and to allow their life-long guide, their mahout to receive a decent salary.

 ABOUT MEKONG ELEPHANT PARK